-The Dark Ops HD Max is a really good red glow trail camera.
+The Dark Ops HD Max is a really good no glow trail camera.
 It takes good pictures, is fast, and has good battery life.
 For the money, we believe the Browning Pro models offer more value for just a few bucks more. - TCP Staff

 Night images are very solid, especially for a no glow camera.
 These pictures work well for wildlife and security surveillance.